A review of the Tairāwhiti Resource Management Plan (TRMP) is overdue as our current plan is outdated.

 Timeline for the review

-- Develop a new Regional Policy Statement to provide the overarching direction and set the scene for the rest of the Tairāwhiti Plan.
+- Review provisions of the Regional Policy Statement to provide the overarching direction and set the scene for the rest of the Tairāwhiti Plan.

 - Continued implementation of regional freshwater planning provisions and catchment plans required under the National Policy Statement for Freshwater Management 2020.

-- Implement the National Policy Statement on Urban Development 2020 to support urban growth and development planning, including housing outcomes.
+- Review the urban-related chapters of the district plan provisions of the TRMP.
+Implement the National Policy Statement on Urban Development 2020 to support urban growth and development planning, including housing outcomes.

-2023-24 - public notification of changes to the Tairāwhiti Plan.
+- Public notification of proposed plan changes are changes to the Tairāwhiti Resource Management Plan are planned to occur in 2025 and 2026.
 This is when we ask for formal submissions on the proposed changes.

 - Submissions on freshwater provisions are required to be heard by an independent freshwater panel appointed by a national freshwater commissioner.